Millions of families fight rare diseases every year.

 Rare diseases hit close to home

 In the interview with Sanford Health News, it quickly became clear Forred has a passion for rare diseases.
-Part of his passion stems from the fact that rare diseases are personal to Forred.
+Part of his fire stems from the fact that rare diseases are personal to Forred.

 “I have an aunt who passed away from a rare disease.
 My best friend Matt died from a rare cancer.
 My mom has a rare dermatological disorder.
 Three different rare conditions that I have in my own life.
 I use this as an example because any one of us could probably think pretty hard and know there’s a rare disease patient in their life,” he said.